 Section 1.
 The Executive Committee shall transact such business as may require immediate attention between meetings of the Board of Directors, and all such business so transacted shall be submitted to the Board of Directors for ratification at its following meeting.

 Section 3.
-There shall be a Constitution and Bylaws Committee consisting of three appointed one of whom shall be a Past State President.
+There shall be a Constitution and Bylaws Committee consisting of three members appointed by the President, one of whom shall be a Past State President.
 The Parliamentarian shall serve as an advisor to this committee of three members.
-This committee shall review any amendments submitted to it and each committee member shall initial said amendments before they are incorporated in the call to the meeting at which they will be voted on.
+This committee shall review any amendments submitted o it and each committee member shall initial said amendments before they are incorporated in the call to the meeting at which they will be voted on.

 Section 5.
 There shall be an Investment Committee consisting of the President, Treasurer, Chairman of the Budget Committee and two other members appointed by the Executive Committee.
 The appointed members shall not be members of the Budget Committee.
 One of the appointed members shall be designated as Chairman.
 This Committee shall: (a) be responsible for any investment funds in the possession of the Federation; (b) report annually to the membership.

-Section 8.
-Community Service Programs may be created, united, or discontinued at the discretion of the Board of Directors.
-Such Programs shall correspond to those of the General Federation as nearly as seems advisable.
+Section 7.
+Community Service Programs and Advancement Areas may be created, united, or discontinued at the discretion of the Board of Directors.
+Such Programs shall correspond to those of the General Federation as closely as seems advisable.

 Section 1.
 Dues of each Federated Club shall be based on the total membership of the club.
-The dues amount, per capita, shall be determined by the GFWC-NH Standing Rules.
+The dues, per capita, shall be determined by the GFWC-NH Standing Rules.
 The dues shall be payable to GFWC-NH.

 (a ) These dues are based on the number of members listed in the Federation Yearbook, plus new members received from May 1 to December 1.